About LEGOLAND California VIP Experience

 Castle Play area

-Jester’s Jam Dance Party: Friday and Sunday, 6 pm to 9 pm, the LEGOLAND Hotel throws a kid-friendly dance party that’s complete with a disco ball.
+Jester’s Jam Dance Party: The LEGOLAND Hotel throws a kid-friendly dance party that’s complete with a disco ball.
 There were usually characters in costume to dance alongside as well.

 LEGO Model Building Competition: Is your child an expert builder?
 Head to the Castle Play area (the sandbox-like space with plenty of LEGOs) and build something in line with the month’s theme.

-The competition requires registration at 6:45 pm for a 7 pm judging time.
+The competition requires registration.
 Contestants will be judged in age groups (0-5, 6-8, 9+) so everyone has a chance.

-Again, this activity seemed most popular with younger kids.
-We found that the timing of entry was a little difficult to make—since the park doesn’t close until 6 pm, you’d have to leave early to make time for building, and we thought it was more fun to stay in LEGOLAND.
+Again, this activity seemed most popular with younger kids and we thought it was more fun to stay in LEGOLAND.

 However, if you have a small child who’s tuckered from walking and needed to head back early, this competition could be the ticket to an enjoyable evening.